roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

     import pandas
 ```

 It's also useful to know about `assert` and `AssertionError`s.
-Usually you will see assert expression is being used in tests, but that's not the only use. `assert`'s may be also used to [dump some assumptions about the code that has to be true](https://realpython.com/python-assert-statement/) in the 95% of the cases but which may still be violated accidentally during the refactoring or other code adjustments.
+Usually, you will see assert expression is being used in tests, but that's not the only use. `assert`'s may be also used to [dump some assumptions about the code that has to be true](https://realpython.com/python-assert-statement/) in the 95% of the cases but which may still be violated accidentally during the refactoring or other code adjustments.
 So having such sanity checks could reduce the ripple effect of the error and help to find the cause quicker:

 ```python
 def get_discount(price: float) -> float: